Sana19988/Lottery-Application/README.md

 *Database*

-Be sure if missing to install package: Microsoft.EntityFrameworkCore.SqlServer for the application to be able to run properly.
+Be sure if missing to install packages: Microsoft.EntityFrameworkCore, Microsoft.EntityFrameworkCore.SqlServer for the application to be able to run properly.
 Database will be created on Application start.
 Be sure to have MSSQL Sever installed and running.

 *Running the application*